 Other Work in Brazil Info

-We hope that your search for employment Brazil has been successful and you have the Brazil work permit with Brazil visa.
-So, if your Brazil cover letter and Brazil CV are ready, you may distribute them to your future employers and start preparing for the Brazil job interview.
+We hope that your search for work in Brazil has been successful and you have an Brazil visa with Brazil work permit too.
+So, if your Brazil cover letter and Brazil CV are ready, you may distribute them to your future employers and start preparing for a Brazil job interview.

 Good luck with your work in Brazil!